 Administrative expenses comprised mainly of office expenses, staff costs, auditor's remuneration and compliance costs.
-Total administrative expenses remained relatively stable at approximately \$\$3,978,000 and approximately \$\$4,286,000 for the years ended 31 December 2020 and 2019 respectively.
+Total administrative expenses increased to approximately \$\$5,970,000 for the year ended 31 December 2021 from approximately \$\$3,978,000 for the year ended 31 December 2020.
+The increase is mainly due to the share-based payment recognised in relation to the share options granted during the year.